What Is The Best Dog Food for a Lhasa Apso?

 The Ultimate Lhasa Apso Food Buyer’s Guide

-Lhasa Apsos stand about 10-11 inches tall at the shoulder, with some slight variation.
+Lhasa Apsos stand about 10 to 11 inches tall at the shoulder, with some slight variation.
 They generally weigh between 11 and 18 pounds.
 Females are usually a little smaller than males.
 Lhasas are compact and muscular with long, flowing hair.
-Their coat is essentially waterproof, with an outer layer that protects the dog from getting wet and cold at the skin in all but the worst weather.
 Everything about the breed’s appearance shows that it is a small mountain dog.

 According to the National Research Council of the National Academies, an active adult Lhasa Apso weighing 15 pounds requires an average daily caloric intake of 532 kcal.
 Dogs that have been spayed/neutered, or that are older, may need slightly fewer calories.
 Some dogs may need more calories depending on their level of activity and their individual metabolism.
-For example, if you are training and participating in agility with your Lhasa, you might need to feed him somewhere around 591 kcal.
+For example, if you are training and participating in agility with your Lhasa Apso, you might need to feed him somewhere around 591 kcal.
 Growing puppies consume more calories than adult dogs and so do young adult dogs.
-A young Lhasa Apso puppy (4-12 months) weighing 10 pounds needs an estimated 436 kcal per day.
-You always need to adjust your dog’s food intake based on his activity level and other factors.
+A young Lhasa Apso puppy ( four to 12 months) weighing 10 pounds needs an estimated 436 kcal per day.

 You may want to feed your Lhasa a grain free dog food just to avoid common allergens such as corn and wheat.
 You can start off feeding dog foods with common proteins (chicken, lamb, fish) but if your dog shows any sign of food allergies developing, you may need to switch to a food with a novel protein.
-Fortunately there are many dog foods available today with novel proteins.
-A limited ingredient diet may also be recommended.
-As with most dogs, we recommend a good quality food that is relatively high in animal protein.
+Fortunately, there are many dog foods available today with novel proteins.

 Adult Lhasa Apsos usually do well eating two meals per day.
-You can feed Lhasa Apso puppies 3-4 meals when they are very young, then move to three meals per day as they get older.
+You can feed Lhasa Apso puppies three to four meals when they are very young, then move to three meals per day as they get older.
 By the time they are about a year old they should be eating two meals per day.

 As with most dogs, when choosing a food for your Lhasa Apso you should look for a food that has good sources of protein and fat.

-Dogs also need good sources of fat.
-You should look for named fat sources such as chicken fat.
+Fat– Look for named fat sources such as chicken fat.
 Other named fats also provide needed nutrients such as fish oil which can provide omega-3 fatty acid to help keep the skin and coat healthy.
-Puppies can benefit from DHA which is Docosahexaenoic acid.
-This is a specific form of omega-3 fatty acid that helps with brain and eye development.
-Older dogs seem to benefit from medium chain triglycerides which feature medium chain fatty acids (MCFAs).
-These have been found to help older dogs feel and act younger.
-They are often made from a combination of coconut oil and other oils.
+Puppies can benefit from DHA, which is a form of omega-3 fatty acid that helps with brain and eye development.

 If your Lhasa Apso has a food allergy or food sensitivity, you may need to work with your veterinarian to identify the food triggers unless they are very obvious.
 There are lots of good foods with alternative meat proteins today as well as limited ingredient diets which we will discuss below.